 - Passive aggressive behavior with abrasive commenting does not encourage teamwork even when it is coupled with genuine constructive feedback.
 Personal attacks may be eligible for account removal from OpenUserJS.org.

 - "Open Source" is not the same as "the developers must do my bidding".
 A lot of generous time is donated by multiple developers in attempting to resolve any properly presented issues.
 However this does not mean there is an obligation to do it on any single persons time table.
-Until the OpenUserJS.org bills are paid by everyone involved it's a wise choice to be courteous instead of snarky.
+Until the OpenUserJS.org bills are paid by everyone it is a wise choice to be courteous.
+Please do not be snarky.

 Obfuscation is currently prohibited.

 Within moderation we understand the occasional necessity to conserve device storage space.
 This is currently under discussion in development.

 - If it is determined that a script is intentionally abusive towards any target site it will be removed and the account may be barred.
 This includes, but not limited to, cookie stealing scripts.

 - Spamming is currently prohibited.
 Some minor exceptions may be allowed if it is found to be in context of a particular topic and related to User Scripts.

 - Posting script source snippets in a discussion should be properly formatted with markdown code fences, markdown code, markup pre tags, and/or markup code tags with appropriate discussion. e.g. Do not post only script source without explaining what it means in human terms.
 If this is not followed both the comment and the account is, again, eligible for removal.

 - Fully describe a published script as this will help others know exactly what is being offered.
 Vague scripts are not recommended.